docker/compose/docs/yml.md

 ### environment

 Add environment variables.
 You can use either an array or a dictionary.
+Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.

 Environment variables with only a key are resolved to their values on the machine Compose is running on, which can be helpful for secret or host-specific values.

     environment:
       RACK_ENV: development
+      SHOW: 'true'
       SESSION_SECRET:

     environment:
       - RACK_ENV=development
+      - SHOW=true
       - SESSION_SECRET

 ### env_file